 Not everyone shared this view, so Coubertin looked for a way to make people change their views.
-That was when he had an idea: to revive the Olympic Games.
+That was when he had an idea: to revive the Olympic Games (obnoviti Olimpijske igre).

-While this was not the first attempt to revive the Games, Coubertin brought a modern and international dimension and succeeded in reestablishing them.
-But for him, the Games were not an end in themselves.
-Rather they were part of a much broader project: education through sport.
+Coubertin brought a modern and international dimension to the Games and succeeded in reestablishing them.
+But for him, the Games were a part of a much broader project: education through sport (obrazovanje kroz sport).

-The Olympic symbol: the five rings
+The five rings